Portishead Radio

 Portishead Radio (callsign GKA) was a radio station in England that provided worldwide maritime communications and long-range aeronautical communications from 1928 until 2000.
 It was the world's largest and busiest long-distance HF maritime radio station.
 In 1974, the station employed 154 radio operators who handled over 20 million words per year.
 It was originally operated by the General Post Office (GPO), then the Post Office (1969–1981), and subsequently by British Telecom, which was privatised in 1984.

+An early photograph of the Highbridge Receiving Station.

 1920–1939

 The UK's long-range maritime service commenced from a site at Morgan's Hill, Devizes, Wiltshire, in 1920.
 In 1925, a remote receiving centre at Highbridge, near Burnham-on-Sea, Somerset, was opened, and in 1928 a transmitting station was opened at Portishead, from which the name "Portishead Radio" was derived.

 The main transmitting station, which was remotely operated from the Highbridge site, originally consisted of a large array of radio masts at nearby Portishead Downs.
 High-power transmitters for the maritime service were operated from a site at Hillmorton, Rugby.
 By 1936, the station had a staff of 60 radio officers who handled over 3 million words of radio traffic per year.